SoftHu/tos_avg/En/QuestTalkObjectiveNode_1738288709847269.md

 Thank you so much!
 Just when I was at a loss,
 you suddenly appeared.
-I came to &lbrace;location.13&rbrace; hoping to become a singer, but honestly, at first, I thought if I failed, I'd just go home.
+When I came to &lbrace;location.13&rbrace; hoping to become a singer, honestly, at first, I thought if I failed, I'd just go home.
-I always thought that if someone as famous as &lbrace;npc.4205&rbrace;
+I always thought that if a designer as famous as &lbrace;npc.4205&rbrace;
-would agree to help me,
-maybe my chances of becoming a singer would be better.
+agreed to help me, maybe my chances of becoming a singer would be better.
 &quot;But I've had a lot of time to think while I've been waiting for you here.
 I'm not going to give up and let your help go to waste.
 I'll work hard to become a singer and bring joy with my music!&quot;]